 The continued success culminated in the company’s acquisition by Amazon in 2014.
 The e-commerce giant paid a whopping $970 million in cash to acquire a 100 percent stake in the company.

 That same year, Justin.tv closed its doors indefinitely.
 The team cited much higher user engagement and growth numbers as the reason to focus their efforts on Twitch and abandon Justin.tv altogether.
 Furthermore, by that time, Kan (who the company was originally named after) was already two years removed from active work in the company.

 In the years to come, Twitch continued to add features as well as users to its platform.
-Over 140 people tune into Twitch streams every month, consuming over 10 billion hours’ worth of content every year.
+However, it wasn’t the only one to realize how lucrative streaming can be.